nick1hill/PortoAutumnSchool2022Practice6/markdown/src/taskbook/closeprograms.md

 3. If you are on a Macintosh, you will have to ask someone else.
 I have a wonderful little iPod, but that is the limit of my experience with Apple products.

+4. If you are on a different interface, you will also have to ask someone else.